Chalkidiki: Medieval

-After a short period of domination by the Latin Kingdom of Thessalonica, the area became again Byzantine until its conquest by the Ottomans in 1430.
-During the Ottoman period, the peninsula was important for its gold mining.
+Modern

 In 1821, the Greek War of Independence started and the Greeks of Chalkidiki revolted under the command of Emmanouel Pappas, a member of Filiki Eteria, and other local fighters.
 The revolt was progressing slowly and unsystematically.
 The insurrection was confined to the peninsulas of Mount Athos and Kassandra.
-One of the main goals was to restrain and detain the coming of the Ottoman army from Istanbul, until the revolution in the south (mainly Peloponnese) became stable.
+One of the main goals was to restrain and detain the coming of the Ottoman army from Constantinople, until the revolution in the south, mainly in the Peloponnese, became stable.
 Finally, the revolt resulted in a decisive Ottoman victory at Kassandra.
-The survivors, among them Papas, were rescued by the Psarian fleet, which took them mainly to Skiathos, Skopelos and Skyros.
+The survivors, among them Pappas, were rescued by the Psarian fleet, which took them mainly to Skiathos, Skopelos and Skyros.
 The Ottomans proceeded in retaliation and many villages were burnt.

-Finally, the peninsula was incorporated into the Greek Kingdom in 1912 after the Balkan Wars.
-Many Greek refugees from East Thrace and Anatolia (modern Turkey) were settled in parts of Chalkidiki after the 1922 Greco-Turkish war, adding to the indigenous Greek population.
+Finally, the peninsula was incorporated into the Greek Kingdom in 1912-1913 after the Macedonian Struggle and the Balkan Wars.
+Many Greek refugees from East Thrace and Anatolia (modern Turkey) were settled in parts of Chalkidiki after the 1923 population exchange between Greece and Turkey, adding to the indigenous Greek population.

 In the 1980s, a tourism boom came to Chalkidiki and took over agriculture as the primary industry.
 In June 2003, at the holiday resort of Porto Carras located in Neos Marmaras, Sithonia, leaders of the European Union presented the first draft of the European Constitution (see History of the European Constitution for developments after this point).